Gawain: Modern portrayals

-Gawain features frequently in modern literature and media.
-Modern depictions of him are often heavily influenced by Malory, though characterizations are inconsistent.
-Alfred Tennyson adapted episodes from Malory to present Gawain as a worldly and faithless knight in his Idylls of the King (1859–1885).
-Similarly, T. H. White's novel The Once and Future King (1958) follows Malory, but presents Gawain as more churlish than Malory's torn and tragic portrayal.
-In contrast, Thomas Berger's Arthur Rex (1978) portrays Gawain as open-minded and introspective about his flaws, qualities that make him the Round Table's greatest knight.
-Though he usually plays a supporting role, some works feature Gawain as the main character.
-Vera Chapman's The Green Knight (1975) and Anne Crompton's Gawain and Lady Green (1997) offer modern retellings of Sir Gawain and the Green Knight.
-Gwalchmei is the protagonist in Gillian Bradshaw's Celtic-tinged Hawk of May (1980) and its sequels.
-Gawain is a major character in The Squire's Tales series by Gerald Morris, in which he is portrayed as a skilled knight, immensely loyal to Arthur, and an intelligent, kind-hearted, and occasionally sarcastic.
+Gawain is often featured in modern literature and media.
+These depictions are heavily influenced by Malory's portrayal, though characterisations are inconsistent.
+Alfred Tennyson adapted episodes from Malory to present Gawain as a worldly and faithless knight in his poetry cycle Idylls of the King (1859–1885).
+Similarly, T. H. White's novel The Once and Future King (1958) follows Malory's depiction, but this novel presents Gawain as more churlish than Malory's conflicted and tragic version.
+By contrast, Thomas Berger's novel Arthur Rex (1978) portrays Gawain as open-minded and introspective about his flaws, qualities that make him the Round Table's greatest knight.

+Though he usually plays a supporting role, Gawain is featured in some works as the main character.
+Vera Chapman's novel The Green Knight (1975) and Anne Crompton's novel Gawain and Lady Green (1997) offer modern retellings of Sir Gawain and the Green Knight.
+As Gwalchmei, the character is the protagonist of Gillian Bradshaw's Celtic-tinged novel Hawk of May (1980) and its sequels.
+Gawain is a major character in The Squire's Tales series of books by Gerald Morris, in which Gawain is portrayed as skilled; intensely loyal to Arthur; and an intelligent, kind-hearted, and occasionally sarcastic knight.
 Morris included many legends involving Gawain in the second book, The Squire, His Knight, and His Lady (1999), drawing in particular from Sir Gawain and the Green Knight.
 An aged Gawain is one of the central characters in Kazuo Ishiguro's novel The Buried Giant (2015).
-In the manga Four Knights of the Apocalypse (2022), a sequel to Seven Deadly Sins, Gawain is a member of the eponymous Knights, portrayed as female, a hugely muscular and prideful niece of Arthur.
-Since Gawain is female this time, her womanizer traits and rivalry with Tristan because of Isolde and knightly ambitions began to have a distinct queer shade.
-He is also depicted in multiple episodes of BBC's Merlin (2008–2012), where he is a Knight of the Round Table under King Arthur.
-In this adaptation he is loyal to King Arthur and portrayed as a cocky, funny, and skilled knight.
+In the manga series Four Knights of the Apocalypse (2022), a sequel to the manga series Seven Deadly Sins, Gawain is a member of the eponymous Knights and is portrayed as female, an enormously muscular and prideful niece of Arthur.
+Since Gawain is female in this series, her womanising traits and rivalry with Tristan – because of Isolde and knightly ambitions – have a distinctly queer tone.